4.2. The Spec Layer

 TorchLean is written in Lean, which is both a programming language and an interactive theorem prover.
 For broader language background, see the official Lean texts Functional Programming in Lean, Theorem Proving in Lean 4, and The Lean Language Reference.
-The main idea here is simple: write the mathematical object as an ordinary Lean definition, then make the later layers earn the right to claim they execute or verify that object.
+The main idea here is simple: write the mathematical object as an ordinary Lean definition, then make later layers show which definition they execute, differentiate, lower, or verify.

 The rest of this page assumes the tensor and model-building material from the earlier chapters and focuses on the semantic anchors that later runtime, autograd, graph, and verification statements cite.

-The important point is not that every reader should manually write specs.
-The point is that the project has a named semantic object before execution speed, CUDA kernels, certificate formats, or export tools enter the discussion.
+Model code does not need to write specs by hand.
+The point is that the project has a named mathematical object before execution speed, CUDA kernels, certificate formats, or export tools enter the discussion.

 A good spec declaration tells the reader five things at once: